 Balance equals control.
 The more balanced we feel as individuals the more control we tend to perceive in our daily lives.
 This does not change when it comes to being balanced on our feet.
 Balance is something that we constantly are striving for in our lives and something that can easily erode with age, injury, and weakness.
 Luckily, with a little focus and some direction balance can be regained at any stage of our lives.
 It plays such a large role in our activities of daily living, recreational participation, and overall health and wellness.

 Balance is more than just standing on one leg.
-It is the ability to perceive our environment, adjust quickly to that environment and plan for future movements.
-It involves three separate systems within our body Visual, Vestibular and Proprioception.
-We use balance in both static (staying in one place) and dynamic (on the move) movement patterns.
+It is the ability to perceive our environment, adjust quickly to that environment, and plan for future movements.
+It involves three separate systems within our body Visual, Vestibular, and Proprioception.
+We use the balance in both static (staying in one place) and dynamic (on the move) movement patterns.
 If we can maintain a good balance on our feet, ultimately we will reduce the risk of falling and further injuries.

 What are some ways you can improve your balance?
 Test where your balance stands:

 - Single leg balance– 3 sets of 30-45 seconds

 - Begin with eyes open and advance to closing eyes for difficulty

 - Stand on an uneven surface like grass or pillow to challenge further

 - Begin with walking heel to toe trying to maintain a straight line